 - Evaluation — the nurse analyzes the effectiveness of the plan of care, studies the patient response, and alters the plan of care to achieve the best patient outcomes.
 (ANA Standards of Critical Nursing Practice, 1988).

-Tanner's Clinical Judgement Model
+Tanner's Clinical Judgment Model

-- Noticing — What clinical data does the nurse recognize as important and/or significant
+- Noticing — What clinical data does the nurse recognize as important and/or significant?

 - Interpreting — What is the meaning or clinical significance of relevant clinical data that was noticed?